Fullaxx/vsftpd/README.md

 ```

 ## Run the image
-Run the image using 2000-2999 as PASSIVE ports
+Run the image using 2000-2999 as passive ports
 ```
 docker run -d \
 -e PASVMINPORT='2000' -e PASVMAXPORT='2999' \